midnightntwrk/example-bboard/README.md

 ## How to use the CLI

+Note: if installing via npm, you need to pass `--legacy-peer-deps` because of the more modern use of vite.

 1- Install the node modules in the root
 2- Install the node modules in `api`
 3- Install the node modules in `contract`, compile the contract with `npm run compact`, and then the typescript with `npm run build`